fbjorn/pot-websites/mvp.md

 ### Initial view

+- top navigation: (left > right): PoT developer portal (link to beginning/top), documentation, support, contact, register/login
 - layout the steps needed to be productive (create an app): register - build - publish
 - Link to get started package (helps to create first app in under 3 minutes)
-- top navigation: (left > right): PoT developer portal (link to beginning/top), documentation, support, contact

 ### Register for user account (a regular user account on PoT)